determined-ai/determined/docs/interfaces/notebooks.rst

 all notebooks with a shared filesystem directory *bind-mounted* into the notebook container and work on files inside of the bind mounted directory.

-By default, clusters that are launched by ``det deploy aws/gcp up`` create a Network file system that is shared by all the agents and automatically mounted into Notebook containers.

 For example, a user ``jimmy`` with a shared filesystem home directory at ``/shared/home/jimmy`` could use the following configuration to launch a notebook: